Darshan-Gaidhane/emotion-based-music-player-using-facial-recognition-and-machine-learning/README.md

 Facial expression is a form of nonverbal communication.
 OpenCV software and Haar Cascade Classifier is used to implement facial recognition algorithms.
 Using TensorFlow backend keras model is used to detect emotion.

 Requirements

-pip install numpy
+1.pip install numpy
-pip install opencv-python
+2.pip install opencv-python
-pip install tensorflow
+3.pip install tensorflow
-pip install keras
+4.pip install keras
-pip install pycopy-webbrowser
+5.pip install pycopy-webbrowser
-pip install os-sys
+6.pip install os-sys

 Procedure:-
 1. open main.py